marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-9.jpg)

-We are now going to challenge directories.
+I now need directories.
 In order to change directories in Linux, use the `cd` command.
-For example, if you wanted to change from the "moo" directory to the "moomoo" directory, and the "moomoo" directory was in the same working directory as the current directory, you would use the command
+For example, if I wanted to change from the "moo" directory to the "moomoo" directory, and the "moomoo" directory was in the same working directory as the current directory, I would use the command

 ```txt
 cd moomoo
 ```

-You are now in the "moomoo" directory.
-If you wanted to go back on the directory chain, you would use
+I am now in the "moomoo" directory.
+If I wanted to go back on the directory chain, I would use

 ```txt
 cd ..